 The Murphys Historic Hotel, now even more famous for its appearance on Hotel Hell this summer, was awarded the 2014 Innovations in Tourism Award for Best Lodging.
 We took this opportunity to sit down with the three owners Brian Goss, Joel Lacitignola and Kevin Clerico and find out what’s changed since the show and their plans moving forward.

-One thing that you’ll notice walking into the hotel now – if you saw the Hotel Hell episode – is the absence of the modern decor installed by Ramsay’s team.
+One thing that you’ll notice walking into the hotel now – if you saw the Hotel Hell episode – is updates to the modern decor installed by Ramsay’s team.
 The “historic” part of the Murphys Historic Hotel is actually what draws many visitors.
 On any given day, you’ll see people coming in to walk through the hotel just to see its old wooden bar, antique maps and Gold Rush era paintings.
-The new owners want to keep that museum-like branding, so instead of Ikea furniture, they’re replacing the worn out bed frames, sofas and fixtures with other well kept period pieces that they source from antique shops around the country.
+The new owners want to keep a historic feel, replacing the worn out bed frames, sofas and fixtures with other well kept period pieces that they source from antique shops around the country.
 Also gone are the carpet floors of in the dining room, replaced by a rustic looking hard wood that Clerico installed with the help of local contractors.
 Kevin’s background as a carpenter is coming in handy as he tackles everything from floors to fixtures, admitting he’s not a decorator, but he knows quality woodworking when he sees it.

 Perhaps the spotlight helped the three focus on balancing what the Murphys Hotel is all about.
 They need to offer a fine dining experience, provide rooms for the traveler who may just be looking for a place to stay while they recreate in the area, and then there’s the bar.
 Let’s face it, that bar is an institution and has been since Ulysses S. Grant rolled through town.
 People come to party – whether it’s a wedding, holiday weekend or any other special event – and the owners need to deliver on that expectation.
 One big change – closing at 1am has made a big difference in clearing out revelers before the wee hours of the morning, something that the guests who are actually there to sleep appreciate.
 “We’re always working on customer service,” Goss adds, “we want every customer to leave with a smile.”